uwmadison-chm/xlpr/README.md

 - Better automatic support with more options
 - Conditional formatting "yellow out of range" support for addcols
 - Support for . in out of range formatting
-- "Test" square for conditional formatting on the third sheet
 - Support for alphabetical ranges (A-D) instead of 1-N, and support conditional formatting for them still
 - Sheet to help with visual vertical comparison of text dual entry